Viking heritage inspires soothing lullabies from Icelandic pianist Gabríel Ólafs

 The lullabies are soft, transporting the listener to a soothing landscape.
 "It's really about honoring my ancestry," says Ólafs, now 24.
 "It's always fun to explore your roots."
 The cello, played by longtime friend and collaborator Steiney Sigurðardóttir, serves as "the mother's voice" singing to her young child.

-Sigurðardóttir herself had her first child while working on the album with Ólafs.
+Sigurðardóttir herself had her first child while working on the album.
 "I actually think you can hear it in the music.
 You can sort of hear her new motherly qualities in her playing.
-And I think it's absolutely beautiful," he says.
+And I think it's absolutely beautiful," Ólafs says.

 In "Bambaló," the pair play a traditional lullaby that originally came from Ireland — a country with which Iceland shares deep roots.
 About half of Iceland's original settler population is believed to be Celtic (with Norse people accounting for the rest).
 The title means rock-a-bye, just like the traditional nursery rhyme.
 The tune is eerie, with a sense of danger lurking just below the soft but hoarse voice of the mother/cello.